 The leadership and teaching staff at Greenvale Primary believe that support from home is a vital component of consolidating student success.
 We expect parents to model an interest in reading, remind students to practise spelling their frequently used words, encourage them to speak correct English and answer questions in full sentences.
 Daily home reading is also strongly recommended and we encourage students to borrow, read and enjoy books from our extensive library.
 We are committed to working with parents to build effective home/school partnerships which support students.
 We also welcome Parent Helpers into our classrooms.

-In grades Prep- 2, the teaching of reading and writing is based on the Early Years model.
-A balanced approach includes knowing how to automatically read and spell the Most Used Words and a sound knowledge of phonics is included in order to ensure early success.
+In Foundation – Year 2, the teaching of reading and writing is based on the Early Years model.
+A balanced approach includes knowing how to automatically read and spell the Oxford Words and a sound knowledge of phonics is included in order to ensure early success.
 The emphasis in the Early Years is on learning how to read and write.
-In Years 3 – 6 the emphasis changes to use reading in order to learn.
-Beneficial comprehension skills are taught and practised.
+In Years 3 – 6 the emphasis changes to using reading comprehension in order to develop understanding and extend learning.
+Important comprehension skills are taught and practised.

-In writing, students are taught how to write specific texts.
+In writing, students are taught how to write various genres of texts and use a variety of writing devices to enhance the quality of their work.
 Teachers use a consistent approach based on the roles that a writer undertakes.
-Firstly as an author who plans, writes and edits their work and then as a secretary who proofreads and publishes the texts.
+Firstly, as an author who plans, writes and edits their work and then as a secretary who proofreads and publishes the texts.